Courses

 Application Programming Interface Overview

-Communication protocols in programming are established during software and interface development.
+Communication protocols in programming are set during software and interface development.
 This class provides an overview of Application Programing Interface (API) so that you can make well-informed decisions when designing an interface.
-The class format includes lecture, hands-on exercises, and real-world examples.
+The class format includes lecture and real-world examples.

 Performance Objectives: Upon completion of this course, you should be able to: